Personalized Eye Care

 Why do I have to pay extra for my contact lens exam?

 Fitting a patient with contacts requires the doctor to perform additional procedures and utilize their training and expertise.
-These take This takes additional time beyond those of a patient that does not wear contacts.
+This takes additional time beyond those of a patient that does not wear contacts.
 The doctor will check your fitting style and vision to determine that contacts are a good fit for your visual needs.

 Do I need a prescription to purchase contacts?